 - The priest may truly love her, but not enough to face the possible ramifications of developing a deeper relationship.
 At least, he should admit this.

 - The priest truly loves her, but is too steeped in Catholic theology to ever seriously consider leaving because he fears putting either of their souls in jeopardy.
 He feels that by remaining a priest he is practicing “sacrificial love” and awaits their perfect union in Heaven.
-In this situation, in the mind of the priest, the ecclesiastical institution may have been divinized.
+In this situation, in the mind of the priest, the ecclesiastical institution has become divinized.

 By discussing the nature of their relationship, the woman has been the mature one by admitting her love, no longer willing to play schoolboy games.
 She has been honest and called him to honesty too.
 Like so many women in the history of humanity, she is the hero but is often viewed as the villain.
 To all the women who have been hurt by priests who love them but are afraid to come out from behind their collars: your honesty, integrity and courage are an inspiration.
 He is a slave of the institution.
 Hold your head high and move on to a man worthy of your love.
 Healing will come in time.